Education and Advocacy around Homelessness

 Continuum of Care

-This committee serves as group providing input, direction and technical expertise decision-making process for HUD funded programs serving homeless persons.
+This committee serves as a group providing input, direction and technical expertise decision-making process for HUD-funded programs serving homeless persons.
 Composed of local community agency representatives the group reviews both new and renewal proposals and submits their recommendations for funding to the Technical Review Committee.
-In addition, the group participates in the monitoring of HUD funded programs to assure that improvements are made, when programs fail to meet defined standards.
+In addition, the group participates in the monitoring of HUD-funded programs to assure that improvements are made, when programs fail to meet defined standards.

 Mother’s Day Brunch

-Marsha Donner founded Partners in the Promise in 1996, an organization that sought to build solidarity among various peace movements throughout the world through the common denominator of women and motherhood.
+Marsha Donner founded Partners in the Promise in 1996, an organization that seeks to build solidarity among various peace movements throughout the world through the common denominator of women and motherhood.
 Donner believed that mothers could use their influence to advocate for peace and manifest prosperity throughout the world.
 Unfortunately, Donner contracted cancer and died in 2000.
 However, her legacy lives on through the annual Marsha Donner Mother’s Day Brunch organized by the Columbus Coalition for the Homeless (CCH).

 Each Mother’s Day, the Coalition holds its annual Mother’s Day Brunch.
 The brunch is a celebration to recognize the importance of mothers and motherhood, with a special invitation extended to currently and formerly homeless mothers and their children.